myshares/myshares/README.txt

 shell in the resulting mys directory.
 Execute the run.sh script if using Linux, or run.bat if using Windows.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
-When it is ready, you should see the message "MyShare server 1.0.0 started successfully".
-Open a browser, without stopping the java process, and go to http://localhost:14725 , where the MyShare UI should now be available.
+When it is ready, you should see the message "MyShares server 1.0.0 started successfully".
+Open a browser, without stopping the java process, and go to http://localhost:14725 , where the MyShares UI should now be available.
 To stop the application, type Ctrl-C inside the console window.